PHPixie/Demo-Quickstart/README.md

     ->find();
 ```

-The ORRM component features multiple optimzations to help you reduce the number of queries.
+The ORM component features multiple optimzations to help you reduce the number of queries.
 For example it is possible to attach multiple tasks to a single project without getting them all one by one.

 ```